slavadubrov/notes/docs/blog/posts/2025-05-08-guide-pyproject-toml.md

 ---
-title: Quick-Guide on `pyproject.toml`
+title: "Quick-Guide on `pyproject.toml`"
+date:
+  created: 2025-05-08
-date: 2025-05-08
+  updated: 2025-05-08
 tags: [python, guide]
-summary: A practical, modern guide to using pyproject.toml for Python projects—covering packaging, dependencies, tool configuration, and workflows in one file.
+description: A practical, modern guide to using pyproject.toml for Python projects—covering packaging, dependencies, tool configuration, and workflows in one file.
+author: Viacheslav Dubrov
 ---

 # Quick-Guide on `pyproject.toml`